-The AutoCounter transformation in the Golden Gate compiler includes an event-driven mode that uses Synthesizable Printfs (see Printf Synthesis: Capturing RTL printf Calls when Running on the FPGA) to export counter results as they are updated rather than sampling them periodically with a dedicated Bridge.
+The AutoCounter transformation in the Golden Gate compiler includes a legacy mode that uses Synthesizable Printfs (learn more about these on the Printf Synthesis: Capturing RTL printf Calls when Running on the FPGA page) to export counter results rather than a dedicated Bridge.
 This mode can be enabled by prepending the WithAutoCounterCoverPrintf config to your PLATFORM_CONFIG instead of WithAutoCounterCover.
-In this mode, the counter values and the local cycle count will be printed every time the counter is incremented using a synthesized printf (hence, you will observe a series of printfs incrementing by 1).
-This mode may be useful for fine-grained observation of counters.
+In this mode, the counter values will be printed using a synthesizable printf every time the counter is incremented (hence, you will observe a series of printfs incrementing by 1).
+Nevertheless, the printf statements include the exact cycle of the printf, and therefore this mode may be useful for fine grained observation of counters.
 The counter values will be printed to the same output stream as other synthesizable printfs.
-This mode uses considerably more FPGA resources per counter, and may consume considerable amounts of DMA bandwidth (since it prints every cycle a counter increments), which may adversly affect simulation performance (increased FMR).
+This mode may export a large amount of data (since it prints every cycle a counter increments), and therefore it is not recommended unless you require such high fidelity.